-The Board determined that it was appropriate to simplify the Company LTI plan and introduce a 2 year deferred cash incentive scheme with immediate effect from 1 January 2014.
+The Board determined that it was appropriate to simplify the Company LTI plan and introduce a 3 year deferred cash incentive scheme with immediate effect from 1 January 2019.

-The objective of this deferred cash scheme is to reward selected executive directors and senior employees with a cash payment which is linked to the Company satisfying financial performance hurdles and subject to ongoing employment with Grange.
-The deferred cash component is determined by measuring the Company's:
+The objective of this deferred cash scheme is to reward selected executive directors and senior employees with a cash payment which is linked to the Company satisfying performance hurdles and subject to ongoing employment with Grange.
+The deferred cash component is determined by measuring the Company's progress made on: